 How To Migrate System Settings And Data From Old System To Newly Installed Ubuntu System

 Today, we will be discussing an important and useful topic that describes how to migrate system settings and data from an old system to a newly installed Ubuntu system.
-Though upgrading to new Ubuntu system seems pretty easy, some still prefers fresh installation.
+Even though upgrading to new Ubuntu system seems fairly easy, some of you still prefer fresh installation.
 However, we have to spend few hours to make a perfect Ubuntu system after a fresh install for day-to-day usage.
 Not anymore!
 Meet Aptik, a simple and useful utility that helps you to migrate your old Ubuntu system’s settings and data to a newly installed system with a single click.

 Aptik will backup the following items: